Organoscandium chemistry

-Organoscandium chemistry is an area with organometallic compounds focused on compounds with at least on carbon to scandium chemical bond.
+Organoscandium chemistry is an area with organometallic compounds focused on compounds with at least one carbon to scandium chemical bond.
 The interest in organoscandium compounds is mostly academic but motivated by potential practical applications in catalysis, especially in polymerization.
 A common precursor is scandium chloride, especially its THF complex.

 As with the other elements in group 3 – e.g. yttrium, forming organoyttrium compounds – and the lanthanides, the dominant oxidation state for scandium in organometallic compounds is +3 (electron configuration [Ar] 3d14s2).
 The members of this group also have large ionic radii with vacant s,p and d orbitals (88 pm for Sc3+ compared to 67 pm for Al3+) and as a result they behave as hard Lewis acids and tend to have high coordination numbers of 9 to 12.
 The metal to ligand chemical bond is largely ionic.

 Illustrative complexes

 Sc(III) derivatives

 Many organoscandium(III) compounds have at least one cyclopentadienyl-type ligand.
 The reaction of scandium trichloride with two equivalents of sodium cyclopentadienide (NaCp) produces the chloride-bridged dimer: